 Australian Market Trims Early Losses In Mid-market

-(RTTNews) - The Australian stock market is trimming its early losses in mid-market moves on Wednesday, but extends the losses in the previous two sessions, following the mixed cues from Wall Street overnight.
-The benchmark S&P/ASX 200 falling below the 8,600 level, with weakness in financial and energy stocks partially offset by gains in mining and technology stocks.
-The benchmark S&P/ASX 200 Index is losing 15.60 points or 0.18 percent to 8,583.30, after hitting a low of 8,547.10 earlier.
-The broader All Ordinaries Index is down 8.80 points or 0.10 percent to 8,871.80.
-Australian stocks ended modestly lower on Tuesday.
+(RTTNews) - The Australian market is trimming its early losses in mid-market moves on Thursday, extending the losses in the previous three sessions, following the broadly negative cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is falling well below the 8,600 level, with weakness in gold miners and technology stocks as well as a mixed performance in most other sectors.

-Among major miners, Fortescue is gaining almost 1 percent, Mineral Resources is adding more than 3 percent and Rio Tinto is edging up 0.4 percent.
-BHP Group is flat.
+Among major miners, Rio Tinto is gaining almost 2 percent, BHP Group is edging up 0.4 percent and Mineral Resources is adding almost 1 percent, while Fortescue is edging down 0.3 percent.

-Oil stocks are mostly lower.
-Santos is down almost 1 percent and Woodside Energy is declining more than 2 percent, while Origin Energy and Beach energy is losing more than 1 percent each.
+Oil stocks are mixed.
+Santos is advancing almost 2 percent and Beach energy is gaining almost 1 percent, while Woodside Energy is losing almost 2 percent and Origin Energy is down almost 1 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!